 - All Professional Sections have their own EIN.
 Collegiate Sections can either have their own EIN (for financial accounts outside the university), or could be covered under their University/College EIN (for financial accounts run by their university/college).

 - Current fiscal year section Presidents and Treasurers are able to access EIN and subordinate status information through the SWE Leadership Portal.
-Direction on how to access that information can be found here.
+Directions on how to access that information can be found here.

-- Latest filing status with the IRS can be found here: https://apps.irs.gov/app/eos/
+- The latest filing status with the IRS can be found here: https://apps.irs.gov/app/eos/

 - You will need your section’s EIN or location (by mailing address) to search the database.